-Deberry was the representative for North Carolina’s 3rd congressional district and was a Whig.
+Deberry was the representative for North Carolina’s 3rd congressional district as a Whig.
 He served from 1849 to 1851.

 He was previously the representative for North Carolina’s 4th congressional district as a Whig from 1843 to 1845; the representative for North Carolina’s 7th congressional district as a Whig from 1839 to 1843; the representative for North Carolina’s 7th congressional district as a Whig from 1837 to 1839; the representative for North Carolina’s 7th congressional district as a Whig from 1835 to 1837; the representative for North Carolina’s 7th congressional district as a Whig from 1833 to 1835; and the representative for North Carolina’s 7th congressional district as an Anti Jacksonian from 1829 to 1831.